-Brian has also completed his 18th season as a college football scoreboard host at Learfield Sports, where he handles the updates for six major colleges across the nation, including the consistently top-ranked Alabama Crimson Tide.
+Brian is currently in his 20th season as a college football scoreboard host at Learfield Sports, where he handles the updates for six major colleges across the nation, including the consistently top-ranked Alabama Crimson Tide.
 In addition to Alabama, Brian does scoreboards for Mizzou, Kansas State, Texas Tech, Purdue and Wyoming football broadcasts.

 Brian has years of experience working at local stations, including KMZU Radio in Carrollton, KTRS Radio in St. Louis, KRES-KWIX Radio in Moberly, KLIK Radio in Jefferson City and KFRU Radio in Columbia, where he earned numerous awards from the Missouri Associated Press Broadcasters.
 Brian’s “Partyline” show on KLIK Radio earned “Best Radio News Program” in 2004 from the Kansas City Press Club.

 Brian has been a spokesman for the Missouri Department of Corrections and for the Missouri Department of Social Services, two of the largest departments in state government.